The First Search for Optical Transient as a Counterpart of a Month-timescale IceCube Neutrino Multiplet Event

 The IceCube collaboration recently reported a search for month-long doublets and triplets in 11.4 years of data~\citep{2025shimizu}.
 Track-type neutrino events, which are primarily initiated by muon neutrinos, are selected in Northern Sky high-purity neutrino sample~\citep{gfu_2016}.
 The main background originates from atmospheric neutrinos, and 0.3\% of events in the dataset are from astrophysical origin.
 For the selected neutrino events, significant two (doublet) or three (triplet) event pairs in a time window of $T_{\rm w}=30~{\rm days}$ were selected based on their energies and consistency of their directions.
 The pairing scheme was optimized for small number of neutrino detections, and the sensitivity to dim sources was improved by up to a factor of two compared to previous methods~\citep{Kintscher2020Rapid,gfu_2016}.
 The contribution of dominant atmospheric neutrinos is suppressed as their energies increse, and the signal becomes significant for $E_\nu \gtrsim 50$~TeV.

 As a whole dataset, the observed multiplets were consistent with background-only hypothesis, and the null observation provided a constraint on $\varepsilon_\nu$ and burst rates of transients.
 Nevertheless, the two most significant multiplets had false alarm rates (FARs) smaller than the inverse of the total live-time ($1/11.4~\mathrm{yr}^{-1}$), implying a possible excess.
 The directional uncertainty of the source candidates of the two multiplets were presented in the paper, and showed excellent localizations within a radius of $\sim 0.3^{\circ}$ at 90\% containment.
-Of these two multiplets, ZTF data (explained later in Sec.~\ref{sec:data:ztf}) covered the localization area of the second most significant triplet (hereafter referred to as \triplet) after the last neutrino detection.
+Of these two multiplets, ZTF data (explained later in Sec.~\ref{sec:data:ztf}) covered the localization area of the second most significant triplet, \triplet, after the last neutrino detection.